XaavianAli/COMP472Project1/README.md

 1) The file 'task 1 and 2 graphs and counting.py' contains sections f) - k) from part 7 of Task 1 as well as the distribution graphs from task 1 and 2.
 (Donovan's Part)
 2) Task 1 is primarily located in a Juptyer notebook file 'Task1.ipynb'.
 (Julien's Part) There are a few missing sections to do with counting numbers.
-These are handled by the aforementioned file.
+These are handled by the aforementioned counting file.
 3) Task 2 is primarily located in the python file: 'Task2.py'.
 (Xaavian's Part)

 Assuming the above file structure is correct, each of the files should be able to run.